 Note

-Table names are by convention in alphabetical order.
-It is possible to define a custom table name in association definition
+Table names are in alphabetical order by convention.
+It is possible to define a custom table name in association definition.

 Once this new table has been created, we can define the HABTM association in the model files.
-We’re gonna skip straight to the array syntax this time:
+We’re going to skip straight to the array syntax this time:

 class Recipe extends AppModel {